surbhibawaria/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+After replacing the ninth graders' math and reading scores, the rank position of the Thomas High School's relative to the other schools got affected.
+In the original analysis, Thomas High School ranked 2nd position which dropped to 8th position from the bottom after the repeated analysis.

 _Original Analysis_:

 <img width="1013" alt="THS_Original" src="https://user-images.githubusercontent.com/95826875/150667677-86cdf22e-bd76-4450-affd-b23589b8d88c.png">